Close

 If you cannot meet the required proof of funds:

-• Get a Sponsor: You may have a sponsor, such as a relative or friend, provide proof of funds to support your trip.
+• Get a Sponsor: You may have a sponsor provide documentation to support your trip.
 They will need to submit an affidavit of support along with their financial documents.

-• Be Transparent: It’s important to be honest about your financial situation.
+• Be Transparent: Financial consistency with steady inflows and regular spending over several months is preferable to a sudden top-up right before the interview.
 Immigration authorities are likely to deny your visa if they believe you are not financially stable enough to cover your stay.

 06